carmon/rifles/gdd/Bible.md

 ## Game Design Annotations
 Player will have full control of Rifleros group, and will move them as a caravan of 29 explorers.
 Each day will start with a complete **moving phase**, on which the user will have full control on the place of stopping (also _events could appear_ upon advancing on the trail).
 On **historical mode**, some rifleros may alert the player on distancing from the **original path**.
 When making stops, the game enters in **stopped phase**, where player can rest, consume rations, plan expeditions to nearby areas (check camp action list file).

+The core of the game will be the map, after each played exploration after **the first one**, some parts of the map can be unlocked and zones could be afected for **previous plays**.

 ## Tech Tools
 Game has a schema validator.
 JSON Editor.
-Future plans: encounter app.
+Future plans: encounter app, events app.
 ## Research
 - Original path taken specifications
-- Define groups

 ## Glossary
 - Colonia 17 de Octubre